Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

 Use the example resumes above as guides for formatting, or [customize one of our templates.][drive-templates]

-You __must__ submit your Resume for review as a Google Doc.
+You __must__ submit your Resume for review as a Google Doc or Slide.
 You may use a different program to build a fancier layout if you like, but you must still submit a plain-text Google Doc to us through Jobberwocky for review.
 Just include a link to the formatted PDF.